daym/WaylandDriver/README.md

 Not implemented yet:

-- Input from `wl_seat`, keyboard maps, pointer grabs, cursors, clipboard/data-device, drag and drop, tray, real monitor geometry, and full window state negotiation.
+- pointer grabs, drag and drop, tray, real monitor geometry, and full window state negotiation.
 - Fractional scaling/viewporter support; current HiDPI support is Wayland's integer `wl_surface.set_buffer_scale` path.
 - Buffer reuse; current painting creates a fresh shm buffer per commit and destroys it after compositor release.

 There are no custom C libraries and no dependency on `libwayland-client`.
-The low-level Wayland fd path is handled with Mono.Posix `sendmsg`, `CMSG_*`, `mmap`, and POSIX file APIs.
+The low-level Wayland fd path is handled with Mono.Posix `sendmsg`, `CMSG_*`, `mmap`, and POSIX file APIs. libxkcommon CAN be optionally provided--and will be used if provided.